We Challenge the Status Quo!

 - Pedagogy students learn how to teach musical instruments using a highly successful sound-before-sight approach.

 - All music students participate in a music group every semester.
 These music groups engage students in ministry opportunities through performances on campus, in the surrounding community, and throughout the United States on annual tours.

 - Music students attend, perform, and critique performances at weekly instrument-specific repertoire classes.
 These repertoire classes have included performing in master classes given by area professionals, attending open rehearsals for the Madison symphony, attending chamber music concerts, having discussions after viewing historic performances, and sightreading literature.

 - The close proximity of the campus to institutions such as the Milwaukee Symphony, Madison Symphony, and Chicago Symphony makes frequent attendance to outstanding concerts possible.

-- Music major seniors often have the experience of conducting a number with a college choir, band, and/or orchestra.
+- Music major seniors often have the experience of conducting a number with a university choir, band, and/or orchestra.

 Small College Feel, Big College Opportunities!

-- Maranatha’s music department’s small faculty/student ratio allow faculty to be involved with music students on personal level.
+- Maranatha’s Department of Music faculty/student ratio allows faculty to be involved with music students on personal level.

 - Because of Maranatha’s small size, music degree students develop lifelong friendships as they participate in a large music group every semester.